ReversecLabs/spikee/README.md

 ```

 ### 4.3.
 Transformations using Plugins
-Dataset generation can be enhanced using Plugins, to apply static transformations to payloads.
-This allows you to assess transformation based jailbreak techniques.
+Datasets can be enhanced using Plugins, which apply transformations to payloads *at the time the dataset is generated* (this is in contrast to Attacks, which are applied dynamically at the time of testing).
+This allows you to assess transformation-based jailbreak techniques.

 See **[Built-in Plugins](./docs/02_builtin.md#built-in-plugins)** for a list of available plugins and **[Creating Custom Plugins](./docs/07_custom_plugins.md)** for guidance on writing your own.